Accounting Procedures in Joint Operating Agreements:

 Author(s): Eduardo G Pereira, Carlos Eduardo Vieira da Silva and Eduardo Seixas

-This new publication analyses and explores in detail what accounting procedures should apply, what the main issues are for an operator and a non-operator; and how the standard model forms address those issues.
+This publication analyses and explores in detail what accounting procedures should apply, what the main issues are for an operator and a non-operator; and how the standard model forms address those issues.
 Several sets of JOA model forms (from AIPN, OGUK, Greenland and Norway, for example) are explored.
 Through the book, international oil companies, independents, national oil companies, legal advisers and consultants can learn how to perfect their accounting procedures and understand the risks and issues that they might face in the future.

 Publication date: Jun 2016